asurirk/proceedings-fa18/project-report/report.md

 You will not use the word I but instead you will use we or third person.

+**YOU MUST NOT COPY THIS EXAMPLE IN YOUR REPORTS.
+IF YOU DO YOU MUST CHANGE THE IMAGE REFERNCES.
+THIS IS LOGICAL AS ALL IMAGE REFERNCES MUST BE UNIQUE.**

 ## Design

 ## Architecture